 We expect to enter into separate subscription agreements with a limited number of investors providing for the private placement of shares of our common stock pursuant to the Private Offering.
 Each investor will make a capital commitment to purchase shares of our common stock pursuant to the subscription agreement.
 Investors will be required to make capital contributions to purchase shares of our common stock each time we deliver a drawdown notice, which will be issued based on our anticipated investment activities and capital needs and delivered at least 10 business days prior to the required funding date, in an aggregate amount not to exceed each investor's respective capital commitment.
-Other than in connection with a Spin-Off transaction described below, no investor who participated in the Private Offering will be permitted to sell, assign, transfer or otherwise dispose of its shares or capital commitment unless (i) we provide our prior written consent, (ii) the transfer is made in accordance with applicable law and (iii) the transfer is otherwise in compliance with the transfer restrictions set forth in the relevant subscription agreement.
+Prior to a Qualified IPO, and other than in connection with a Spin-Off transaction described below, no investor who participated in the Private Offering will be permitted to sell, assign, transfer or otherwise dispose of its shares or capital commitment unless we provide our prior written consent and the transfer is otherwise made in accordance with applicable law.
 The Initial Closing Date of the Private Offering will occur as soon as practicable in the sole discretion of GSVGC upon the receipt of aggregate commitments totaling at least \$50 million.
 GSVGC may accept additional capital commitments at Subsequent Closings until the Final Closing, which is no more than twenty-four (24) months after the Initial Closing Date.